tnir/gitaly/REVIEWING.md

 After you have read the diff of your MR in the GitLab UI, take a moment to think what the title of your MR should be, and update the MR title if needed.

+Imagine your title appearing as a [CHANGELOG](CHANGELOG.md) entry.
+Will your title give a good indication of what changed?

 #### Your MR description should pass the lunch test

 Imagine you are having lunch with a colleague and they ask you what you are working on.
 You want to tell them about your MR. What do you say to them?
 This is roughly what should go in your MR description.

 Note that you would probably tell your colleague more than just the title of the MR. And also more than "I'm fixing issue 1234".
-On the other hand it should also not be a long story because you have no time to tell that over lunch.
+The description should be a summary of _what_ is changing and _why_

 #### Leave notes on your MR as you self-review it